TrueList

 (Guidant Financial)

-14. Men in the US start two times more new businesses than women.
+14. Men are two times more likely to start a new business than women.

 Small Business Growth Statistics